DoubleStyx/Syncra/README.md

 # Syncra

-A game engine with a focus toward networked VR and desktop use cases.
+An ECS-driven highly-parallel game engine with a focus toward networked VR and desktop use cases.

 View what's being worked on here: https://github.com/users/DoubleStyx/projects/5/views/1